Lecturer Spotlight: Amy Marina Yeats

 What's your role at D&A College, and what's the story behind how you ended up here?

-I am a hairdressing lecturer within the hair and beauty department, and I specialise in bridal hair.
-Since school I knew I always wanted to work in a creative industry and decided to dance.
-However, I have been working in the hairdressing industry since my desire was sparked by being a model for a friend who was a hairdressing student.
+I am a hairdressing lecturer within the Hair and Beauty department, specialising in bridal hair.
+Since school, I always knew I wanted to work in a creative industry and initially pursued dance.
+However, my passion for hairdressing began when I modelled for a friend who was a hairdressing student.

-As a hairdressing student, I used the skills I learned to explore my creativity further and was encouraged to enter many competitions.
-The more I entered and won the more I wanted to accomplish.
-This was me!
-I have been successful in winning 17 national awards throughout my time as a student.
-Moving on from student life, I worked in the industry in a salon and still to this day run a successful bridal hair business in my spare time, which I love!
+As a student myself, I used the skills I learned to explore my creativity further and was encouraged to enter competitions.
+The more I entered and won, the more motivated I became.
+This was when I realised this was the path for me.
+During my time as a student, I was fortunate to win 17 national awards.

 So, work is one thing, but what’s the scoop on your life outside these college walls?
 Any exciting projects or weekend adventures?

-Most weekends, I work styling bridal hair or helping style wigs for theatre productions and photoshoots all around the UK.
-I really enjoy this as it gives me the opportunity to travel all over, visit breathtaking venues, and work with different creatives and genres.
+Most weekends, I work styling bridal hair or wigs for theatre productions and photoshoots across the UK.
+I really enjoy this as it gives me the opportunity to travel, visit breathtaking venues, and collaborate with a wide range of creatives.

 If you had to ditch your current expertise for something entirely different, what subject would you dive into, and what's the reasoning behind your switch up?